robochase6000/jekyllize/README.md

 A NetEvent can be configured to -

 1. require a receipt
-2. resent rate if no receipt is sent back
+2. resend rate if no receipt is sent back
 3. decide whether to ignore old events of the same type (for example, when syncing positions)
 4. more to come, if needed.